Soviet submarine B-59: Cuban Missile Crisis

 The US Navy had an existing tactical protocol against diesel submarines called "hunt to exhaustion" which was similar to tactics used by the British in World War II.
 The Soviet submarines were pursued for several days and US Naval Command ordered that any submarine discovered in the area should be made to surface and be identified.
 Commanders of US ships were instructed to be ready to attack if a submarine refused to surface.

-On October 27, after three days of searching, blockading units of the United States Navy, an aircraft carrier-based search and attack group consisting of the aircraft carrier USS Randolph and destroyers using multi-frequency sonars, Julie sonobouys, towed sono-locators, radio hydroacoustic buoys and "all means available", located B-59 off the coast of Cuba and used grenade explosions as a signal that it should surface.
+On October 27, after three days of searching, blockading units of the US Navy, an aircraft carrier-based search and attack group consisting of the aircraft carrier USS Randolph and destroyers using multi-frequency sonars, Julie sonobuoys, towed sono-locators, radio hydroacoustic buoys and "all means available", located B-59 off the coast of Cuba and used grenade explosions as a signal that it should surface.
 USS Cony, which first detected the sub, USS Beale and other destroyers began dropping signalling depth charges of the type used for naval training, which contained very little charge and were not intended to cause damage.
-Messages from the US Navy stating the type of depth charges being used did not reach B-59 or, it seems, Soviet naval HQ.